Turkey: Overview & Impact

 Training and Mentorship

-Building Markets' training services rely on internal and external experts.
-Topics are driven by data collected directly from SMEs on their self-identified needs.
+Our training services rely on internal and external experts and are informed by our data collected directly from SMEs on their self-identified needs.
+Our services have reached 100s of SMEs and over 1,000 entrepreneurs.
 Training is offered through:

-- In-person group and individual sessions covering business areas such as sales and marketing, financial management, and introduction to exporting.
+- In-person group, virtual, and individual sessions covering business areas such as procurement, sales and marketing, financial management, and introduction to exporting.

-- Our online training platform, which offers SMEs aaccess to technical knowledge, business resources, and supplements our in-person services.
+- Our online training platform, which offers SMEs access to technical knowledge, business resources, and supplements our in-person services.

 - Collecting and sharing tenders on our matchmaking platform.